grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 **Procedure – Removal (Battery)**

 > [!WARNING]
-> Pre-Installtion Device Inspection:It is highly recommended that prior to handling battery the operator should remove any personal jewelry, wear gloves and safety glasses, and have a bucket of sand prepared in case of any battery event.
+> Pre-Installtion Device Inspection: It's highly recommended that prior to handling battery the operator should remove any personal jewelry, wear gloves and safety glasses, and have a bucket of sand prepared in case of any battery event.
 > [!WARNING]
 > In case of battery event submerge entire device in sand.
 Do not attempt to pick up device.
 See [Battery safety](surface-repair-safety-guidelines.md#battery-safety) for more information.